nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 The article goes into great detail on what capabilities are and how they differ from SUID.
 In essence, capabilities allow us to set very specific privileges to executable files, instead of SUID, which is binary in nature (either the file is privileged or not).

+**Common Capabilities:**

 ![screenshot25](../assets/images/wonderland/screenshot25.png)

-The table above shows some common capabilities.
-The one that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of **UID**, essentially allowing for a non-privileged user to change their UID to root.
+One capability that is especially important to us is the **CAP_SETUID** capability, as this allows for the changing of **UID**, essentially allowing for a non-privileged user to change their UID to root.

 To check which files have capabilities enabled, we use: